Easy low-calorie meals

 Ready in under an hour, this Greek one-pot is packed with plenty of fresh flavours as well as protein and fibre, making it a healthy vegetarian meal idea with less than 300 calories.
 Check out our best Greek recipes.

-This recipe for pad thai is packed full of authentic Thai flavours but without the high calorie count as we've used courgetti instead of noodles.
+This recipe for pad Thai is packed full of authentic Thai flavours but without the high calorie count as we've used courgette instead of normal noodles.
 It's really easy to make and ready in under 30 minutes, perfect for a healthy midweek fix.

 Our chicken saag recipe proves that you can eat healthily without having to miss out on your favourite foods.
 It's lighter than regular curries but still filling and satisfying.
 Try our low-calorie curry ideas.

 Who needs pasta when you can have spiralised courgette?
 Try our easy 'courgetti' recipe, made with baby plum tomatoes, garlic, pesto, pine nuts and a lot of courgette noodles.

 Check out our easy chicken satay noodle salad recipe with red cabbage, shredded carrots and roasted peanuts.
 This vibrant crunchy salad is light, nourishing and ready in an hour.